 The Service is actively looking at ways it can reduce its impact on the environment and promote sustainability in the service that it provides.
 The Service is currently looking at moving its fleet to more sustainable electric vehicles.
-This has begun within the silver fleet provision with electric pool vehicles being purchased and this will be rolled out across the Service in the future.
+This has begun within the silver fleet provision with electric pool vehicles being purchased and hybrid vehicles purchased for all officer vehicles and further electric/hybrid vehicles will be rolled out across the Service in the future as part of the Service vehicle replacement programme.

-The Service has also put in place the use of bio-diesel in some of its red operational fleet and is actively looking at ways it can create sustainability in other areas such as property and ICT.
+The Service has also put in place the use of bio-diesel in some of its red operational fleet, this is currently being used in the areas of Huntingdon and Peterborough and is looking at opportunities to roll this out to all compatible vehicles across the county.
+In 2024/25, the Service will also be delivering it's first carbon neutral fire appliance into the fleet.
+The Service is actively looking at ways it can improve sustainability in other areas too, such as property and ICT.